solid/solid-spec/solid-webid-profiles.md

   to make the display of the user's contributions identifiable.
 3. A profile MAY provide a `foaf:nick` nickname as a short string for use by user interfaces where space is limited.
+4. A profile MAY include `cert:key` public key certificate information, for use with WebID+TLS (which is currently the primary Solid authentication mechanism).
-4. A profile SHOULD point to the root storage location using `pim:storage` (so that applications will know where to read and write their data).
+5. A profile SHOULD point to the root storage location using `pim:storage` (so that applications will know where to read and write their data).

 ```ttl